Changelog

 Version 0.6.3

-• On Windows, when you used GoTo to manually navigate to a drive letter such as D: without a trailing backslash, fman ended up in an inconsistent state where subsequent copy operations to that drive failed.
-Fixed this.
+D:without a trailing backslash, fman ended up in an inconsistent state where subsequent copy operations to that drive failed.
+Fixed this. -

 Now, fman does suggest directories on that drive, saving you one key stroke (yay!):